-Examples in recent years have included, Nature Club, the Hovercraft Challenge, visit to a Tim Peake lecture, KS4 School Physicist of the Year and GCSE Science Live!
+Examples in recent years have included, Nature Club, trip to Cern, visit to a Tim Peake lecture, KS4 School Physicist of the Year and GCSE Science Live!

-From Year 9, students also have the opportunity to study GCSE Astronomy as an extra- curricular activity through our links with the Rossall School's Space Centre.
+From Year 9, students also have the opportunity to study Astronomy as an extra- curricular activity through our links with the Rossall School's Space Centre.